two-hundred/celerity-docs/docs/applications/resources/celerity-consumer.md

 ### sourceId (required)

 The source ID is a unique identifier for the queue or message broker that the consumer will listen to for messages.
-For example, this could be the URL of an Amazon SQS queue, a Google Cloud Pub/Sub topic, or a name of an Azure Storage Queue.
+For example, this could be a Celerity topic ID, the URL of an Amazon SQS queue, a Google Cloud Pub/Sub topic, or a name of an Azure Storage Queue.
 The type of source is based on the provided target environment at build/deploy time.

 **type**